avo-hq/docs.avohq.io/docs/2.0/fields/external_image.md

 ---
-version: '2.0'
+version: '1.0'
 license: community
 ---

 # External image

-You may have a field in the database that has the URL to an image and you want to display that in Avo.
-This is where the `ExternalImage` field comes in to help.
+You may have a field in the database that has the URL to an image, and you want to display that in Avo.
+That is where the `ExternalImage` field comes in to help.

 It will take that value, insert it into an `image_tag`, and display it on the `Index` and `Show` views.